jose011974/Python-Video-Downloader/yt-dlp/README.md

 This script was created with:
 - Visual Studio Code
 - Windows Subsystems for Linux
-- VirtualBox - Used for testing on clean installs of Windows & Ubuntu/KDE Neon
+- VirtualBox - Used for testing on clean installs of Windows & Ubuntu/KDE Neon/Mint
 - Sublime Text 4
 - Lots of late nights, frustration filled days, drinking caffinated beverages, and pain.